Taking a Regulation-Agnostic Approach to Privacy

 Then you can get more precise, mapping those controls to specific requirements of different laws so you can ensure compliance with whatever privacy rules might crop up.
 But remember the bigger picture here: the organization defines and implements its own priorities for privacy first and then fine-tunes its controls to specific privacy compliance obligations.

 That’s far wiser than the alternative of forcing additional controls onto the business every time a new privacy rule crops up.
+An agnostic approach gives you a stable foundation that can flex with new regulations and new technologies over time.
 And you can be sure that more privacy rules will crop up.

 Looking to build an effective, enterprise-wide data privacy program that allows you to comply with multiple, disparate data privacy laws around the globe?